Table of Contents

 The focus of the CARES Act was the initial impact of COVID-19, but the CRRSA Act expanded the range of uses to include institutional losses of revenue and costs incurred due to the pandemic.
 The Department of Education will announce soon the details on how institutional funds from the ARP can be used.
 Fansmith said that this round of funding should look very similar to the current rules, but there may be additional information to help higher education institutions understand what programs and initiatives the funds can help launch to benefit students.

-Will your institution receive emergency aid from the stimulus bills?
+Did your institution receive emergency aid from the stimulus bills?

 Nearly all schools receive emergency aid under these relief bills, according to Fansmith.
 There are some exceptions, but if your institution received funds under the CARES Act, then your school will also receive funds from the CRRSA Act and ARP.

 To receive emergency aid, institutions must sign and return the Certificate of Funding and Agreement to acknowledge the terms and conditions of the funding.
 If an institution completed this already for CARES funds, it does not need to do so for subsequent rounds of funding.

 Fansmith noted exceptions to receiving funds that include:

 - For-profit institutions were treated differently under the CARES Act.
 Limits were put on relief funds and for what they could be used.

 - If your school’s report on the allocation of CARES Act funds was not filed, then there will be a delay in receiving the second and third rounds of aid.